thatzopoulos/sil-evril/README.md

 3. Run Sil-V:

-   Go back to the Sil folder and start Sil-V with "sil".
+   Go back to the Sil folder and start Sil-V with "sil-v".

 ### Windows with Cygwin   (tested with Sil-V)